rinorcakaj/rinorcakaj.github.io/_pages/about.md

 Feel free to reach out to me via [email](mailto:rinor.cakaj@de.bosch.com).
 You can also check out my [CV](/cv/).

 ## Research Interests
 My current research focuses on developing new regularization techniques and innovative CNN architectures to improve their efficiency and effectiveness.
 As part of my PhD, I have published five papers and authored five patents related to these novel methods, with one already published and four currently under review.
-Additionally, I’ve gained a thorough understanding of other deep learning architectures, including Transformers (such as Vision Transformers (ViT) and Large Language Models (LLMs)).
+Additionally, I’ve gained a deep understanding of other deep learning architectures, including Transformers (such as Vision Transformers (ViT) and Large Language Models (LLMs)).

 ## Background
 Before starting my PhD, I completed a master’s degree in Mathematics interdisciplinary Informatics and a bachelor’s degree in Business Mathematics at the Technical University of Darmstadt.
 I also gained work experience as a working student in CIO Consulting - Digital Strategy at KPMG, as a mathematician in a multi family office at Segura & Jesberger GmbH, and in my current role at Robert Bosch GmbH focusing on deep learning.